kgrid/kgrid-activator/docs/api.md

 (e.g. with OAuth 2.0 Bearer Tokens).

 The `/actuator/info` endpoint <conform>should</conform> return a map of information sets in JSON or YAML.
+## Proposed API Changes
+- Endpoint execution will return KO output and link to provenance, tracing, etc.